 Of course, if you like your sweets sweeter, you can always drizzle a piece with honey or pure maple syrup before eating it.

-Let’s chat about the simple ingredients used in this cake!
+Let’s chat about the simple ingredients used in this moist cake!

 Ingredients for Paleo Apple Cake:

 Eggs: Used to make the cake fluffy and keep it nicely held together, we use eggs as the backbone of the cake.
+Ideally the eggs will be room temperature but its fine if you use chilled eggs too.
 I haven’t tested the recipe using an egg replacer yet but if you try it, feel free to let me know in the comments below.

 I’m willing to bet flax eggs will work nicely, though the cake will definitely turn out on the denser (less fluffy) end.